jordansread/CUAHSI-policies-demo/docs/demystify/onboarding.md

 The direct supervisor for a new hire is responsible for ensuring a successful onboarding experience.
 This includes completing the tasks in this document, arriving on time to welcome the employee on the first day (or arranging – ahead of time – for someone else to), and being available to resolve any issues during the onboarding process (or arranging – ahead of time – for someone else to).

 A position description should be given to the new hire at the time of onboarding and the supervisor should complete a performance plan within one month of the new hire starting.

+Hello, new edit to make here at our meeting!

 ## Employment documents